Herb Greene (photographer): 1980s

 Greene's work with the Grateful Dead took off again in the 1980s.
-He shot several sessions with them, including cover art for the album In the Dark (1987) and Dylan & the Dead (1989), the band's compilation with folk singer Bob Dylan.
+He shot several sessions with them, including cover art for the album In the Dark (1987) and Dylan & the Dead (1989), the band's live album with folk singer Bob Dylan.
 By the 1990s, Greene's portfolio had cemented his reputation as the unofficial photographer of the Grateful Dead.
 His portraits of the band and their 1960s contemporaries appeared in several magazines, including Rolling Stone, Relix, Newsweek and others.
 He also published several books of his work, including The Book of the Dead: Celebrating 25 Years with the Grateful Dead (1990), Sunshine Daydreams (1991) and Dead Days: A Grateful Dead Illustrated History (1996).
 After Garcia's death in August 1995, Greene went on to photograph the Grateful Dead's surviving members and their bands, including The Dead, Bob Weir and RatDog, and Further (featuring Bob Weir and Phil Lesh).

-2000s

-In 1999, Greene moved to Maynard, Massachusetts in the western suburbs of Boston.
-He no longer photographs musicians.
 Many of his images are on display at the Rock and Roll Hall of Fame in Cleveland, Ohio.